We are proud to have been supporting Fairtrade since day one, which was more than 25 years ago.

-We’re proud to stock the largest range of Fairtrade products in the Channel Islands.
+And your Society is proud to stock the largest range of Fairtrade products in the Channel Islands.

 What is Fairtrade?

 Fairtrade works to benefit small-scale farmers and workers, who are amongst the most marginalised groups globally, through trade rather than aid.
 This empowers them to maintain their livelihoods and reach their potential.
-It is an alternative approach that is based on partnership; one between those who grow our food and those that consume it.
+It is an alternative approach that is based on partnership, one between those who grow our food and those that consume it.